zdebruine/RcppML/README.md

 devtools::install_github("zdebruine/RcppML") # compile dev version
 ```

+NOTE: RcppML is being actively developed.
+Please check that your `packageVersion("RcppML")` is current before raising issues.

 Check out the [CRAN manual](https://cran.r-project.org/web/packages/RcppML/RcppML.pdf).

 Once installed and loaded, RcppML C++ headers defining classes can be used in C++ files for any R package using `#include <RcppML.hpp>`.